GurmukhSKharod/Fall-Hacks-2023/README.md

 This should immediately go the users current location, after the user clicks allow in the top left, and then list markers with nearby universities and facilities.

+NOTE: If the nearby universities and facilities dont show up immediately, please try running the frontend again, as it seems to sometimes be slower on the first run.

 4. Participant names and contact information have been given above.